 Starting at Echo Point means you have to add an extra 500m to the circuit walk, which covers the short stretch between Echo Point and the Three Sisters, otherwise known as the Three Sisters walk.

-The drawback of starting at Echo Point is that this is a very busy spot and parking is almost always paid.
+The drawback of starting at Echo Point is that this is a bustling spot, and parking is almost always ticketed.

 2. Cliff Drive